 Enalapril Side Effects

 Not all side effects for enalapril may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to enalapril: oral powder for solution, oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking enalapril:More common
+You should check with your doctor immediately if any of these side effects occur when taking enalapril:More common

 - Blurred vision